 Build a Fire

 You don’t have to go through the Girl or Boy Scouts to know how to start a fire.
 Remember that you want a decent fire, so make sure you have a spot that won’t start a massive forest fire.
 If you have any paper, use it as kindling along with some small, dry twigs.
 Use your matches to start the fire, and add anything green you can find.
 Green leaves will produce a thick, white smoke that will definitely attract attention.

 Obviously, your best bet for shelter is a cave or underneath hanging rocks.
 If you cannot locate anything, see what materials you have to build a teepee.
 Garbage bags, sleeping bag covers, even large leaves may be used to protect you from the elements.
 If animals are your concern, building shelter in a tree is a possibility, though somewhat trickier than you may want to attempt.
 Try to move halfway up any peaks as cold air settles below valleys and winds are stronger.

 Hypothermia is your biggest enemy when lost in the wilderness.
 Even during the summer months, temperatures can drop once the sun goes down.
 Be alert for any tingling or numbness in your limbs.
 You will want to build a fire that can keep you warm (not used for a smoke signal).
 Look through your pack for any warm clothes and layer up for the night.
 You can keep warm and dry by cutting a hole (no bigger than three inches) in the bottom of your garbage bag and pulling it over your head.
-You want the hold to stretch but stay small enough to keep the cold air or rain out.
+You want the hole to stretch but stay small enough to keep the cold air or rain out.

 Though you may want to find your own way out, stay where you are.
 The more you move, the more challenging it becomes for someone to locate you.
 Before you leave, tell someone exactly where you are going and how long you plan on being there.
 This way if you do not return at a specific time, people will grow alarmed and begin a search.